-In the heart of Spain, Madrid is a hub of art and history, whilst on the Mediterranean Coast, Barcelona offers a more relaxed, almost bohemian vibe.
-To the very South, Malaga offers a beach escape with a side of Roman history, whilst Granada gives an insight into the strong Islamic influences of the 13th Century.
+In the heart of Spain, Madrid is a hub of art and history, whilst, on the Mediterranean Coast, Barcelona offers a more relaxed, almost bohemian vibe.
+Malaga offers a beach escape to the very South with a side of Roman history, while Granada gives an insight into the strong Islamic influences of the 13th Century.

 Before you bid continental Europe adios, spend some parting days in Portugal.
 One of the most affordable countries in Western Europe, Portugal is known for its charming, laid-back atmosphere and lovely food… oh, and port!
 You’re spoilt for beaches in the Algarve region, whereas, further North, Lisbon and Porto are two cultured cities with a bit of everything.

 Time’s almost up on your incredible world tour, but there’s still time to squeeze in two more stops.
 Given that you’ll be departing Europe from Portugal, why not throw in a couple of extra nights on Portuguese soil, courtesy of the Azores.

 These Portuguese islands in the middle of the Atlantic are a perfect spot for dolphin and whale watching, and the ideal destination for a final thrilling adventure.